Team Impact AND CommunIty Outreach

 Hisar Coding Summit

 The Coding Summit contributes to the spreading of STEAM amongst elementary, middle and high school students through peer mentoring and education.
 This creates a strong basis for both girls and boys that want to enter the STEAM fields and sets them on a path that will lead to FLL and FRC.
+In addition, the summit is open to the public and aims to further the public’s knowledge on these topics.

 Coding Summit with American Community School’ Athens